mmenestret/jdegoes.github.io/_posts/2014-09-09-newtypes-suck.md

 In fact, if my code doesn't need to convert between the two (either directly or indirectly), then it's better off generic.
 That is, if I never need to convert an `Email` to a `String`, or a `String` to an `Email`, then I should really write the code generically to work with any value (even if that means making data structures or functions more polymorphic).

-Parametrically provides a massive reduction in the number of ways my program can go wrong.
+Parametricity provides a massive reduction in the number of ways my program can go wrong.
 Newtypes, on the other hand, just make it a bit harder to go wrong, by adding one layer of indirection.

 In this example, as with many newtypes, I've created a bad isomorphism.
 The domain model of an email is not isomorphic to the data model of a string.
 But by using a newtype, I have implicitly declared that they *are* isomorphic.